whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-27-can-rabbits-eat-bananas.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DmNrEjkQ1Gs" frameborder="0" allowfullscreen></iframe>

-**Conclusion:** even though your bunny will most likely go banana's over this treat, be careful to only offer it in very limited quantities
+**Conclusion:** even though your bunny will most likely go banana's over this treat, be careful to only offer it in very limited quantities.
 {: .notice--info}

 Do you sometimes offer your rabbit bananas?
 Feel free to leave a comment.